RobustRoundRobin/RRR/RRR-spec.md

 The original work found the majority of block dissemination delay to be due to the initial block transmission by the leader candidate.
 Due to high out degree and number of hops.
-Having a way to configure 'network close' nodes to serve has broadcast hubs for the initial block transmission is something we would like in from the start.
-The paper makes clear this does not undermine the security properties.
+In this implementation we rely on geth to do this.

 ### Multiple identity queues